Defent/DMS_Exile/README.md

 * Spawning in a trader on mission completion ([Trillseeker82](http://www.exilemod.com/topic/61-dms-defents-mission-system/?do=findComment&comment=43932)).
 This might be done after the next Exile update due to the trader system overhaul :)

 #### Full Headless Client Support.
+* AI will still be offloaded to clients (ideally); strictly DMS functions will be handled by the HC.